Sania Saleh

+Sania Saleh, also written Saniyah Saleh, (Arabic: سنية صالح; 1939–1995) was a Syrian short story writer and poet.
+In her lifetime, she published three poetry collections and one volume of short stories in Arabic.
+Considered a notable author of modern Arabic poetry by fellow poets and literary critics, she was awarded distinctions by Arabic magazines and newspapers.

+Several of her poems have been translated into English by Marilyn Hacker and Robin Moger and published in literary online magazines.

 Biography

-Sania Saleh was born in the city of Masyaf, in the Hama Governorate, Syria to Ismaili parents.
-She met the Syrian writer Mohammad al-Maghut in the 1950s at the house of the Syrian poet Adunis in Beirut.
-In the late 1960s she married Mohammad al-Maghut while she was still a student in the college of literature at the University of Damascus, Syria.
-They had two daughters together and named them Sham and Salafa.
+Saleh was born in the city of Masyaf, in the Hama Governorate to Ismaili parents.
+In the 1950s, she met the writer and poet Muhammad al-Maghut at the house of the poet Adonis in Beirut.
+In the late 1960s, she married al-Maghut, while she was still a student at the college of literature of the University of Damascus.
+They had two daughters, named Sham and Salafa, for whom she wrote a poem that was translated as You Will Go Out of the Body’s Walls.

-In 1985, Sania Saleh died at a hospital in Paris after having battled an illness for 10 months.
+In 1985, Saleh died at a hospital in Paris after a long illness.

-The Egyptian poet Iman Mersal has lamented that fact Saleh's poetry was not more widely known when Mersal was young:

-I grew up thinking that there were no modern Arab female poets for me – until I read Sania Saleh, just three years ago or so.
-And this makes you wonder: why such poetry was not available to me as a young reader?
-I think if I′d read her early in my life, it would have been fantastic.